byucs452s2019/SOS/README.md

 Legal

-TBD
+For now, SOS is open source and has no End User License Agreement or Service Agreement.

 Technical

 SOS is intended to work on mobile platforms - potentially utilizing React Native.

-DBMS is yet to be determined
+DBMS is yet to be determined.

+SOS is leaning towards using a document based NoSQL database.

+Contact Austin Tebbs if youre interested in joining the team!